skeeto/skewer-mode/README.md

 another site, where it will automatically inject it's own HTML.
 This is experimental and a bit flaky right now.
 See `skewer-proxy.el`.

+## Browser Support

+Skewer is known to work well with Firefox, Chrome, and Opera.
+Safari is a bit flaky but could probably be supported without much effort.
+Internet Explorer 9 doesn't work well at all, which is to be expected.

 ## Rationalization

 I wanted something like [swank-js][swank-js] but without all the